 Eating disorders can cause brief illness or lead to a chronic or life-threatening disorder.
 Prompt diagnosis and assertive treatment led by specialists in eating disorder treatment is essential.
 Caught early, and treated aggressively, the disruption to the patient's life and health can be temporary.
 Although optimism is appropriate and helpful, families should expect to make supporting their loved one's recovery and relapse prevention the number one priority for the next six to twelve months.
 Just as if your child had cancer or was recovering from a traumatic injury - jobs, school and social activities must temporarily become secondary to recovery from this life-threatening illness.

-There is no single standard of care subscribed to by all clinics and clinicians.
-Individual clinicians are not trained or able to advise the family on all options available so families must take the initiative to evaluate and participate in treatment decisions.
-Patients, due to brain functioning problems caused by even mild malnutrition (anosognosia), are often not able to evaluate treatment options.
-It is often the responsibility of the parents to fully research and evaluate the appropriate treatment approach and location for their dependent children.
+Unfortunately, there is no one standard of care subscribed to by all clinics and clinicians.
+Individual clinicians are not trained or able to advise the family on all options available, and patients, due to brain function problems caused by malnutrition, are often not able to evaluate treatment options.
+It is usually the responsibility of the parents to fully research and evaluate the appropriate treatment approach and location for their dependent children.

 Evidence-based treatment approaches

-Although eating disorders have been treated for centuries, treatment has been guided by the training, experience, and observations of the individual clinician.
-Over time, countless ideas have circulated about both the causes and best treatments for anorexia and bulimia but few have been tested to see how well they work in practice when compared to one another.
+Although eating disorders have been treated for centuries, treatment has been guided by the experience and beliefs of the individual clinician.
+Over time, countless ideas have circulated about both the causes and best treatments for anorexia and bulimia but few have been tested to see how well they work in practice.
 FEAST believes that just as is done with drug treatments, it is important for treatment approaches for mental illness to be ''evidence-based.

-" In the past few decades, researchers have started to carry out careful research comparing approaches and have been able to identify some treatments as more likely to be effective than others.
+" In the past few decades, researchers have carried out careful research comparing approaches and have been able to identify some treatments as more effective than others.

 Other Treatment Approaches

-For a list of other treatment approaches: HERE
+For a list of other treatment approaches: Other Treatment Approaches